by Barbara Nosal, PhD, LMFT, LADC, and Heather Senior Monroe, MSW, LCSW

 The nature of the original attachment bond between a child and their parents (or primary caregivers) is critical.
 Furthermore, it determines a child’s ability to form authentic connections.
 Additionally, it determines how easily that child will be able to make authentic connections as a teenager and an adult.

 Attachment theory originates with British psychoanalyst John Bowlby.
-The American developmental psychologist Mary S. Ainsworth developed many of Bowlby’s ideas.
+The American developmental psychologist Mary S. Ainsworth expanded on many of Bowlby’s ideas.
 She studied the way small children reacted when separated from their parents.
 In addition, she analyzed how they reacted when parents returned.
 Consequently, she used this research to categorize children in one of four attachment styles.

 Four Styles of Attachment